hypertrack/quickstart-ios/README.md

 ### Requirements

-The HyperTrack SDK supports iOS 9 and above, using Swift or Objective-C.
+HyperTrack SDK supports iOS 9 and above, using Swift or Objective-C.

 ### Step by step instructions

-#### Add the HyperTrackCore SDK to your Podfile
+#### Add HyperTrackCore SDK to your Podfile

 ```ruby
 platform :ios, '9.0'